cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 Replying to [@bruncedric](https://twitter.com/bruncedric/status/1011992082209234945)

-> You can get the all-in-one ready to use packages for Java, JEE or Modeling on @Obeo_Corp 's website: https://www.obeosoft.com/fr/en/eclipse-download
+> You can get the all-in-one ready to use packages for Java, JEE or Modeling on [Obeo](https://www.obeosoft.com/) 's website: https://www.obeosoft.com/fr/en/eclipse-download
 >
 > ![]({{ site.url }}/media/1011993470200840192-DgtSmFGWkAEDUZx.jpg)